Norong

 Residents of Norong rely on nearby regional towns for all services, with Wangaratta — the main centre of north-east Victoria — accessible to the south and providing full shopping, schooling, healthcare, and V/Line train connections to Melbourne.
 Yarrawonga on the Murray River to the north offers additional services and recreational access to Lake Mulwala.
 Norong itself is characterised by the quiet, open expanses of working farmland, appealing to those who embrace a deeply rural way of life in one of Victoria's most productive agricultural regions.

-Norong falls under postcode 3682 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Ovens Valley (Northern Victoria) electorate.
+Norong falls under postcode 3682 and is governed by the Indigo Council (Local Government Area).
+For federal elections, residents vote in the electorate of Indi, while state elections fall under the Ovens Valley (Northern Victoria) electorate.

 📍 Location